For students

 Gradual ritardando

 Choose a difficult run or passage.
 Start fast and gradually slow down as you play.
-This reverses the usual direction of practice and reveals different kinds of unevenness.

 #66